-Glass and polycarbonate both have advantages for use in greenhouse glazing situations.
+Glass and polycarbonate both have advantages for use in greenhouse or patio cover glazing situations.
 So which is better overall?

 Traditionally, greenhouses have been glazed with glass – glasshouses in fact.
 In recent years, however, advances in technology have resulted in the development of plastics such as acrylics (e.g. Perspex) and polycarbonates (e.g. Lexan or Suntuf) which are often used in glazing applications.
 Polycarbonate is widely used because it has a combination of high impact strength and clarity which no other plastic or glass can match.

-So which is better for glazing a greenhouse, glass or polycarbonate?
+So which is better for glazing a greenhouse or patio cover, glass or polycarbonate?

 Glass offers visual clarity and can last indefinitely in fully protected situations.
 However, it is heavy and this necessitates very strong frame design, typically with a large number of relatively small panes.
 This can result in maintenance issues with seals and gaskets perishing and leaks occurring.
 Glass is also susceptible to breakage from hail, balls, stones etc. and is expensive to replace.